-Focus: Spatial heterogeneity in deepwater coral communities (Life Science) Students will explain what a habitat is, describe at least three functions or benefits that habitats provide, and describe some habitats that are typical of deepwater hard bottom communities.
-Students will also explain how organisms, such as deepwater corals and sponges, add to the variety of habitats in areas such as the Cayman Islands.
+Focus: Spatial heterogeneity in deep-water coral communities (Life Science)

+In this activity, students will be able to explain what a habitat is, describe at least three functions or benefits that habitats provide, and describe some habitats that are typical of deepwater hard bottom communities.
+Students will also be able to explain how organisms, such as deep-water corals and sponges, add to the variety of habitats in areas such as the Cayman Islands.